-The Ministry has become aware, along with a number of other government agencies, that our payroll systems and processes may have led to miscalculated pay entitlements for some people, under the Holidays Act.
+The Ministry has become aware, along with a number of other Government Agencies, that our payroll systems and processes may have led to miscalculated pay entitlements for some people, under the Holidays Act 2003 (the Act).

-The Ministry is committed to paying all our employees (both current and former employees) what they are entitled to.
+The Ministry is committed to paying all our employees (both current and former) what they are entitled to.

-We are continuing to work with the State Services Commission, Labour Inspectorate and unions.
+We also continue to work with the State Services Commission, other Government agencies and unions.

 We are committed to communicating progress and updates using this website, and updating current employees via our intranet and regular emails.